Energy grants - the ultimate guide

 - Income Support

-npower customers can use our online tool to see if they’re eligible for a free boiler.
+npower customers can use our online tool to see if they’re eligible for a free or subsidised boiler.

 Grants for free insulation

 If you qualify, you could get help with the following: